On-Campus M.Eng. Programs for Working Professionals

 Admissions

-• Letter from your company sponsor indicating that they agree with your decision to participate in this program
+• A letter from your company sponsor indicating that they agree with your decision to participate in the Master of Engineering Industrial Partnership Program.
+The letter should be on company letterhead with a signature.

 Additional Resources